digital-duck/zinets/docs/ustc/2025-02/zinets-CHN-v0.10.md

 ![ZiNets App](./images/app_zinets.png)

 ZiNets Web App is a custom-built tool used to conduct network research and studies on Chinese characters.
-It allows the author to decompose 3000 commonly used Chinese characters efficiently [5].
+It allows the author to decompose 6000 characters fron MDBG online dictionary [3] (including 3000 HSK commonly used ones [4]).
 It also offers search and report features.
 Being based in database and network data-structure design, it enables one to discover patterns not easily available.
 The application visualizes and analyzes character networks using the organizational principles described in this paper.

-This app uses CC-CEDICT dataset available at MDBG free online English to Chinese dictionary [6].

 We plan to open-source this web app in future at https://github.com/digital-duck/zinets (currently being prepared for release).
 By making this tool publicly available,